-1. On the controller processor board, place F3 in the UP position.
+1. On the controller HC-MPU board, place F3 in the UP position.
 Press "N" to access the system menu.
 Press "N" to advance to the Controller System Menu.
 Press "S" to select.
-The ELGO CAN channels will be displayed.
+Press "N" until ELGO A and ELGO B is displayed.
 If a channel has failed, the position information for that channel will be missing.
+ELGO A uses CAN 2, along with the cartop HC-UIO, MC-CPI, and ICE-COP-2 boards.
 For example: